dominiquefastus/NuStru-CodonAnalysis/README.md

 <br />

 #### Create nustruDB for PDB data
 To create the database from PDB, a graphql api is used to fetch the nucleotide sequences.
 The coding sequence of the protein is annotated with the start of the nucleotide sequence, the end of the nucleotide sequence, the strand and eventual exon shifts from the NCBI nt database.
-The csv file is created with the following command:
+The csv file is created with the following arguments / options:

 ```
 usage: PDBmapNT [-h] -i ENTRYID [--sql] [--pandas] -o OUTPUT_PATH -n NAME [--map-uniprot] [--create-fasta {protein,nucleotide,all}] [-w]